Are you a procrastinator? 7 ways to be more productive in work

 At work, we’re often told that time is critical.
-Every minute matters.
-Deadlines loom.
 Your to-do list is chock-full of tasks, but you’ve barely made a start on them.
-Even so, we still seem to make room for a spot of procrastination.
+Even though every minute matters and deadlines loom, we still seem to make room for a spot of procrastination.

-Whether it’s the urge to check social media, a chinwag with your colleagues about that new Netflix series or you’re making the 7th cup of coffee that day, it’s the devil on our shoulder that’s there to distract us.
+Whether it’s the urge to check social media or a chinwag with your colleagues about that new Netflix series, it’s the devil on our shoulder that’s there to distract us.
 All well and good, but putting off work will only make things worse in the long run.

 We know this one might sound a bit counterintuitive since we want you to be more productive, but hear us out.
 If your concentration is starting to dip, then taking scheduled breaks might help.

 Breaking up long tasks with short breathers helps you maintain performance.
 If you’re grinding away for hours, then chances are your focus and dedication to the task will begin declining.
-So, go make that cup of coffee, clear your head with a brisk stroll or check your phone – we’re allowing it.
+So, go make that cup of coffee, clear your head with a brisk stroll or check your phone – we’re allowing it this time.